hammywammy/oslira-docs/DEV_FIXES.md

 -add badges, integrate with saved lists card (change name and func), pull from business niche or whatever apify field, or have ai generate (visually appealing)
--need one more filter in between all platforms and recent, sort by analysis type
+-need one more filter in between all platforms and recent, sort by analysis type -analysis queue should be hidden unless something is in it

 🟣 SETTINGS PAGE ISSUES #SETTINGS
 -implement